dirtprotocol/dirtoracle/Protocol-Design.md

 The v1 design depends on the Oracle building out a system of challenges and voting for the dispute resolution.
 An alternative approach is integrating services like UMA Protocol for the Oracle Security Check.

 ### Alice and Bob: Dispute resolution with the OSC
 Alice and Bob open a futures contract betting on the price of Ethereum for $1M with an initial margin deposit of $100k.
 Alice bets that Ethereum will be more than $200 in one month and Bob bets that it will be less than $200.
-The contract settles based on a DIRT ETH-USD marketfeed that sources data from Coinbase, Binance, and Kraken at a specified time.
+The contract settles based on a DIRT ETH-USD datafeed that sources data from Coinbase, Binance, and Kraken at a specified time.

 In the happy path, Alice and Bob agree with the settlement price reported by the DIRT oracle.
 The futures contract terminates without dispute.